 The benefits of our multidisciplinary and highly experienced teams include:

-- Access to doctors and surgeons who rank among the top head and neck cancer experts in the world.
+- Access to leading experts in the treatment of hed and neck cancer who rank among the top experts in the world.

-- Weekly review of patient cases by the full team of experts.
+- Weekly review of patient cases by a multidisciplinary team of specilaists.

 - Coordinated scheduling for appointments among various specialties.